codecrafters-io/build-your-own-redis/stage_descriptions/aof-06-dc8.md

-In this stage, you'll write commands to the append-only file after they're executed.
+In this stage, you'll write a single modifying command to the append-only file.

 ### Writing to the Append-Only File

-So far, you've been creating the AOF directory, file, and manifest at startup.
+So far, you've created the AOF directory, file, and manifest at startup.
 Now you'll start using them.
 When `--appendonly yes` is set and your server processes a write command (like `SET`), it should append that command to the append-only file in [RESP](https://redis.io/docs/latest/develop/reference/protocol-spec/) format.

 Your server should read the manifest to find the name of the AOF file to write to.
 The manifest's `type i` entry tells you which file is the active incremental file.